Lowe’s homers in 11th, lifts Rays into 2nd wild card

 D’Arnaud and Joey Wendle had run-scoring singles as the Rays took a 2-0 lead in the third, and Willy Adames put the Rays ahead 3-1 with a long homer off Josh Taylor in the seventh.

-Devers hit a two-run homer off Nick Anderson that tied it 3-3 in the eighth.
+Devers hit a two-run homer off Nick Anderson that tied it 3-all in the eighth.
+He has 31 homers, breaking a tie with Butch Hobson (1977) for the most by a Red Sox third baseman.

+“This is actually the first time I’m hearing of this,” Devers said.
+“It’s pretty cool.

 Rays starter Yonny Chirinos, reinstated from the 10-day injured list after being sidelined since Aug.
 5 by right middle finger inflammation, entered in the fourth and allowed Bogaerts’ leadoff homer.